 "We wanted to set the pace on the offense and just pound them every time,' Barlee said.
 "And O-line was doing a great job blocking, and we got movement every time up front.
 O-Line did their jobs.
 So, cutback lanes was open all day.
 So I just took them.'

-Barlee rushed for 89 yards
+Barlee rushed for 89 yards in the game without any carries in the second half.

 Taking over for Barlee in the backfield was junior Lawrence Bowden, who ran for two second-half touchdowns and 81 yards on just ten carries.